Intro

 I viewed three competitors: AirBNB, Trip Advisor, and Expedia:

-• Ability to search for events and activities
+• Search for events and activities

 • Could put rental and activities into schedule